freyarowland/WoodFrogCode/README.md

 2) [RegressionModelsFigures.R](<code/RegressionModelsFigures.R>) shows the Bayesian hierarchical code using rstanarm to allow slope and intercept to vary by pond.
 3) [SynchronyModelsFigures.R](<code/SynchronyModelsFigures.R>) shows the calculations for spatial synchrony within years and across years.
 4) [YMFmap.R](<code/YMFmap.R>) is the code for making the map figure.
+5) [BayesianVariableSelection.R](<code/BayesianVariableSelection.R>) is the script for Bayesian variable selection of variables and models.

 All scripts have been archived via Zenodo [![DOI](https://zenodo.org/badge/428043274.svg)](https://zenodo.org/badge/latestdoi/428043274)